 What If My Spouse Also Has An Account?

-If your spouse also works and is eligible for a Day Care Flexible Spending Account through his or her employer, you are limited to contributing $5,000 per household per year to a Day Care Flexible Spending Account.
+If your spouse also works and is eligible for a Day Care Flexible Spending Account through their employer, you are limited to contributing $5,000 in 2022 per household to a Day Care Flexible Spending Account.

 How Do I Enroll?